-Percentage reduction on Part L 2013 through energy efficiency (demand reduction and efficient supply)

-Justification

-10% in homes 15% in nondomestic buildings (except hotels and schools, to be considered case-by-case) Shown to be feasible and viable across London in 2013-2017 via BRUKL analysis of consented schemes; adopted as minimum policy across London.
-Although London's viability is different from Warwick, this performance was achieved several years ago and should have disseminated to other regions via ongoing industry advances.
-Not recommended as Part L 2013 baseline is about to become obsolete in 2022.

-19% in major residential proposals

-Shown to be feasible in Milton Keynes through analysis of recent consented schemes' energy statements; evidently acceptable in planning terms being part of the requirements of the adopted MK local plan.
-As above, 2013 baseline soon obsolete.

-Custom % reflecting typical best practice in Warwick

-BRUKL and/or SAP analysis of recent successful applications in Warwick DC (energy statements, or building control) thus demonstrably feasible locally.
-Not recommended as this will not deliver much improvement on existing practice.

-Custom % reflecting Passivhaus assumptions in South Warwickshire climate action plan evidence base Anthesis/SCATTER report is the source of the 2030 55% reduction target adopted by Warwick DC Climate Change Action Program.
-Relies on Passivhaus.
-SCATTER trajectory reflects Paris Agreement & overall net zero carbon transition.
-Additionally the NPPF para.
-154 requires local requirements for the sustainability of buildings to reflect the Government's policy for national technical standards i.e. Future Homes Standard

-Not recommended as this would take time not available in the required timescale for DPD adoption.
+Percentage reduction on Part L 2013 through energy efficiency (demand reduction and efficient supply) Justification 10% in homes 15% in nondomestic buildings (except hotels and schools, to be considered case-by-case) Shown to be feasible and viable acros schemes; adopted as minimum policy from Warwick, this performance was to other regions via ongoing industry about to become obsolete in 2022.
+19% in major residential proposals Shown to be feasible in Milton Keynes statements; evidently acceptable in pl adopted MK local plan.
+As above, 201 Custom % reflecting typical best practice in Warwick BRUKL and/or SAP analysis of recent s statements, or building control) thus o will not deliver much improvement or Custom % reflecting Passivhaus assumptions in South Warwickshire climate action plan evidence base Anthesis/SCATTER report is the source DC Climate Change Action Program.
+R Agreement & overall net zero carbon requirements for the sustainability of technical standards i.e. Future Homes Not recommended as this would take adoption.